ginkgobioworks/react-json-schema-form-builder/docs/Mods.md

 - `displayNameLabel` - The label for the "Display Name" field.
 - `descriptionLabel` - The label for the "Description" field.
 - `inputTypeLabel` - The label for the "Input Type" field.
+- `addElementLabel` - The label for the popover option when adding a new form element.
+- `addSectionLabel` - The label for the popover option when adding a new form section.